MicrosoftDocs/powerquery-docs/powerquery-docs/power-query-sdk-vs-code.md

 ### Set credential

-The Power Query SDK is primarily driven by tasks which can be triggered via multiple entry points.
+The Power Query SDK is primarily driven by tasks that can be triggered via multiple entry points.
 Setting a credential can be done in two ways and this is true for most tasks.

 1. Through the entry in the Power Query SDK section in the Explorer pane